gvwilson/fiction/santas/index.md

 1. The larger gray fin changed course to head straight for them.

-2. Air began feeping<span class="sidenote">A word that other worlds would do well to borrow.
+2. Air began feeping<span class="note">A word that other worlds would do well to borrow.
     Our world's contribution would be "phlegm",
     which it sounds exactly like the thing it describes.</span> out of the dinghy;